Troubleshooting a Noisy Drivetrain

 The molded body of the saddle can also become loose from the saddle rail.
 If the rail has loosed from the molding there is no repair.
 Replace the saddle.

 The headset connects the main frame to the fork and front wheel.
 Some headsets rely on a tight pressed fit on parts into the frame or fork.
 If the fit is not properly tight the parts may move and creak when stressed.
 In some cases the fit can be improved using a “retaining compound”.
 It may be best to consult a professional for this repair.
 For more on headsets see Threadless Headsets or Threaded Headsets

 The rear cogs are not a likely source of a creak, but they should be checked in the interest of thoroughness.
-For cassette cogs, check security of lockring.
-For more detail see Cog Removal and Installation.
+For cassette systems, check the security of the lockring.
+For more details, see Cog Removal and Installation.
 Inspect teeth for burrs and wear, which may cause a pop noise rather than a creak.

 Stem and Handlebars

 A loose stem or bar bolt may also cause a creaking sound.
 If the bolts threads are dry and without lubrication, they may not secure properly.
 Remove bolt, grease the threads and under the bolt head, and re-secure.
 Some handlebars use a center section that is press on, called a sleeve.
 This sleeve may become loose with use, and may begin to creak.
 Replacement is the best repair in this case.
 You may try a penetrating thread locking compounds if you have one, but it is likely to keep creaking.
 A center sleeve is seen in the left image below.
 In the right image below, the bar had no center sleeve.
 However, the bar developed a crack where it was held by the stem.
 A catastrophic failure was imminent.